integreat-io/integreat/README.md

 ### Status codes

-The `status` or the action response will be one of the following status codes:
+The `status` property on the action response will be one of the following status
+codes:

 - `ok`: Everything is well, data is returned as expected
 - `queued`: The action has been queued.
 This is regarded as a success status